ricwein/Crypto/README.md

 ## Asymmetric Crypto

-Asymmetric Crypto uses keypairs out of a public and a private key to encrypt and signate messages.
+Asymmetric Crypto uses keypairs out of a public and a private key to encrypt and sign messages.

-**sending:** Usually a Message is encrypted with the public-key of the receiver, and signated with the private-key of the sender.
+**sending:** Usually a Message is encrypted with the public-key of the receiver, and signed with the private-key of the sender.

 **receiving:** The receiver is than able to verify the message-signature ((H)MAC) with the public-key of the sender and can decrypt it with it's own private-key.